- What is taught?

-We teach drills and concepts that set up by design, what an athlete usually experiences by chance, when playing their best.
-We also teach a deeper understanding of sports; specifically about motion in sports, which for the most part is not completely understood by coaches and athletes.
+Drills and concepts that set up by design, what an athlete usually experiences by chance, when playing their best.
+I also teach a deeper understanding of sports; specifically about motion in sports, which for the most part is not completely understood by coaches and athletes.
 We explain in great detail exactly what is happening when an athlete is locked in and playing their best.
 Sports is all about motion, motion is all about the muscles and we have uncovered the mechanics of the operating system of the muscles.

 - It sounds like you are sports psychologists?